flattr/osd-flattr-chrome-extension/README.md

 Open Source Day Flattr Chrome Extension
 =======================================

-Get a nice little icon in the address field when visiting a website that can ve flattred.
+This extension for Google Chrome displays a Flattr icon in the address field when the website you are on can be flattred.
 Clicking the icon takes you to the thing page on flattr.com!

 Testing
 -------